 Over the next fifty years Cohen worked at various colleges and universities teaching design.
 He also worked with the Institute for Behavioral Research at Southern Illinois University in Carbondale, Illinois and later served as Dean of the School of Architecture and Design at the University at Buffalo.
 His past is filled with many accomplishments.
 He says that art must reflect an appreciation of all people, and that he must do what he believes in.

 The exhibition The Past is Present: Paintings and Prints by Harold L. Cohen focuses on work by the artist created over the last twenty years.
 After retiring from teaching Cohen has focused on painting printmaking and sculpture.
-Works included in the exhibition focus on the past and present atrocities committed by authoritarian regimes.
+The prints included in this exhibition were created using various techniques.
+These include intaglio, dry point etching, plastic engraving, linocut, woodcut and wood engraving.
+These work focus on the past atrocities committed by authoritarian regimes.
 Numerous works from Germany and Europe reflect on the horrors of the Nazi genocide during World War II and its aftermath.
 Concentration camps in Belgium, Germany and Poland are depicted.
-Also included are images of refugees from Darfur effected by the genocide in Western Sudan.
 Images from Israel of some of the historically important sights that the artist visited are included as well.
 These represent both the struggles of the Jewish people, and the solace that the historic homeland provides.